Personal Property Taxes

 Any taxpayer with delinquent personal property taxes will not be able to tag, title, or renew any motor vehicle.

 Forms of payment accepted in the office are cash, check, or credit/debit card.
-If paying by credit/debit card there is a convenience fee retained by the card processing company associated with the payment based on a percentage of the amount being charged.
+If paying by credit/debit card there is a convenience fee retained by the card processing company associated with the payment based on a percentage of the amount being charged and the person whose name is printed on the card must be present to sign the credit card receipt.

 Online Tax Payments